moonblade/cka/README.md

 - Create a k8s cluster on digital ocean for rollout/deployment test.
 - Realize that deployments are baby proof and updating it involves literally changing one line, rollout history and undo is similarly easy as well.
 Which makes sense, Its solving the problem it aims to solve.
+- Feel like wasting the day, and study an easy portion of manifests instead to feel like something was done.

 > Day 7 - 25 Sep, Saturday
 - Realize that its probably stupid to pay and provision systems in all the web based locations, so instead just read up on it, its mostly the same but each would need its own cli app, which is pointless to try to learn.